FreeCAD/FreeCAD-render/renderers/README.md

 #### Naming

 You need to make sure your plugin file is named with the same name (case sensitive) that you will use everywhere to describe your renderer.

+This name must start with a capital letter, and have a '.py' extension.

 Examples: `Appleseed.py` or `Povray.py`

+Valid plugins are collected in `Render.RENDERERS` constant (in Render.py) at workbench initialization.
+In case of trouble, you can check this variable to debug your naming.

 #### Contents
 The plugin must contain the following functions: